-In our second blog about covering the impacts of Mobile Health Vans, we discussed the differences between the traditionally large mobile health vans and a more compact design with both a smaller footprint and price tag.
+In our second blog about covering the impacts of Mobile Clinic Vans, we discussed the differences between the traditionally large mobile medical vans and a more compact design with both a smaller footprint and price tag.

-Mobile health vans have are most impactful when they deliver care to vulnerable populations, including:
+Mobile health clinics are most impactful when they deliver care to vulnerable populations, including:

 - People experiencing poverty or homelessness

 - Rural communities

 Mobile Medical Vans Serving Remote, Rural, and High-Risk Communities

 The ability of a Mobile Clinic Van to easily penetrate high-risk communities reduces hospital wait times and minimizes travel costs for persons needing access to health services.
 Medical vans are known to improve health service outcomes overall, especially when offering primary or preventative care.
 Some of the most successful health services offered by mobile clinic vans include:

 - Smoking cessation

 - Minor injury treatment

 - Chronic condition management